 Emergency & Crisis Support

-Beyond Blue: Offers a free telephone and online counselling service available 24/7 Australia-wide.
+Beyond Blue: Offers a 24 hour free telephone and online counselling service Australia-wide.
 Phone 1300 22 4636 or chat online with a counsellor via the website.

-Lifeline: National charity providing all Australians experiencing emotional distress with access to 24 hour crisis support and suicide prevention services.
+Lifeline: Provides a 24-hour crisis support and suicide prevention services.
 Phone 13 11 14 or visit the website to chat with a counsellor online.
+Provides

 Suicide Callback Service: Free nationwide service providing 24/7 phone and online counselling to people affected by suicide.
 Phone 1300 659 467 or visit the website.